0xd0ni/sirs-submission/REPORT.md

 ## 1. Introduction

-This project focuses on creating MediTrack, an Electronic Health Records (EHR) system, designed for the secure management of patient information within Portugal's healthcare facilities.
+This project focuses on creating _MediTrack_, an Electronic Health Records (EHR) system, designed for the secure management of patient information within Portugal's healthcare facilities.
 This digital record encompasses extensive details about a patient's individual health history ranging from personal details to consultation records.
 Utilized by hospitals and clinics, MediTrack enables physicians to input and access records of medical consultations.

 ### 1.1.
 Overview
 The MediTrack system can function as either a three-tier system or as a single-tier system when using the cryptography library by itself.